 On May 8, 1945, King George VI delivered a victory speech celebrating the defeat of Nazi Germany and paid tribute to those who lost their lives in World War II.

-In his Victory in Europe Day (VE Day) speech the King expresses his relief that the fighting was over thank thanks those who made the ultimate sacrifice.
+In his Victory in Europe Day (VE Day) speech the King expresses his relief that the fighting was over thanks to those who made the ultimate sacrifice.

 Watch British Pathe of King George VI's VE Day speech: